 The DBDSP surveys local well operators annually to acquire information on drilling practices normally not available on the Sundry notices supplied to the local state and federal offices by the operator or through commercial sources maintained by the DBDSP.
 Participation in the survey is voluntary.
-This survey requests information on other items of interest to the WIPP such as hydrogen sulfide (H2S) encounters, Castile Brine encounters, or whether any section of the well was drilled with air.
-The DBDSP personnel review the records on all new wells drilled to look for the above data.
+This survey requests information on other items of interest to the WIPP Project such as hydrogen sulfide (H2S) encounters, Castile Brine encounters, or whether any section of the well was drilled with air.
+The DBDSP personnel review the records on new wells drilled to look for the above data.
 The survey provides an additional source of information on drilling activities in the New Mexico portion of the Delaware Basin.

 The first survey of area operators was performed July 1999 and had been sent out each July until 2004.
 An annual survey was not performed in July 2004.
 The survey for 2004 was moved to January 2005 and is performed in January of each year.
 With this change, results from the annual survey will be included in the annual report for that year as there will be nine months for surveys to be returned instead of two months.

-An annual survey was performed in January of 2011.
 As of this report, no return correspondence has been received from local well operators.

-4.0 Summary - 2011 Delaware Basin Drilling Surveillance Program
+4.0 Summary - 2012 Delaware Basin Drilling Surveillance Program

-- Increase in horizontally drilled wells with approximately sixty percent of new wells in New Mexico horizontally completed. - No new instances of air drilling. - No Castile Brine encounters reported. - The drilling rate has increased to 64.1 boreholes per square kilometer. - Intrepid Potash submitted an EIS for an in-situ solution mining project to the BLM and is currently awaiting approval - No change in injection and salt water disposal activities. - Thirty-five wells spudded in the nine-township area.

-- One hundred twelve wells spudded outside the nine-township area in New Mexico. - Three hundred eighty-three wells spudded in the Texas portion of the Delaware Basin.
+- No new instances of air drilling. - No Castile Brine encounters reported. - The drilling rate has increased to 67.3 boreholes per square kilometer. - No change in injection and salt water disposal activities. - Sixteen wells spudded in the nine-township area. - One hundred sixty-eight wells spudded outside the nine-township area in New Mexico. - Seven hundred seventeen wells spudded in the Texas portion of the Delaware Basin.